Kurento/kurento/source/dev/writing_documentation.rst

 Writing this documentation
 ==========================

-Although each of the Kurento repositories contains a *README* file, the main source of truth for up-to-date information about Kurento is *this* documentation you are reading right now, hosted at Read The Docs.
+Although each of the Kurento repositories contains a *README* file, the main source of truth for up-to-date information about Kurento is *this* documentation you are reading right now, hosted at Read the Docs.

 The final deliverable form of the documentation is obtained by following a 3-step process: